-École KLO Middle School is the only dual track French immersion middle school in School District 23.
-Students come to École KLO Middle School from our feeder schools: École Belgo Elementary, École Casorso Elementary, AS Matheson Elementary, Raymer Elementary, École Dorthea Walker, École George Pringle Elementary and South Kelowna Elementary School.
-We also have students from other schools, cities, provinces and countries at KLO.
+École KLO Middle School is one of the French immersion middle schools in School District 23.
+Students come to École KLO Middle School from our feeder schools: École Belgo Elementary, École Casorso Elementary, AS Matheson Elementary, Raymer Elementary, École Dorthea Walker, and South Kelowna Elementary School.
+We also have students who come to us from other schools, cities, provinces and countries at KLO.

 The middle school program is designed to meet the unique needs of the early adolescent.
 Middle schools were created to help the adolescent successfully move through this important stage of life.

 For a school to be successful, students, staff and parents must be committed to a clearly defined set of core values.
-The National Middle School Association has developed a set of core values which characterize developmentally responsive middle schools.
+The Association for Middle Level Education has developed a set of core values which characterize developmentally responsive middle schools.
 These values provide direction for school programs and the establishment of a school climate in which each student may have the opportunity to grow as an individual and reach an optimum level of academic, artistic, athletic and personal success.
-At École KLO Middle School we strive to establish an atmosphere that supports the core values characterized by all developmentally responsive middle schools.
+At École KLO Middle School, we strive to establish an atmosphere that supports the core values characterized by all developmentally responsive middle schools.

 Developmentally responsive middle schools are characterized by: